niki-amini-naieni/starter-hugo-academic/content/home/experience.md

     date_start: '2022-01-01'
     date_end: ''
     description: |2-
-      Working with collaborators to develop a novel domain generalization algorithm that adversarially trains a deep learning model to learn data augmentations.
+      Working with collaborators to develop a novel domain generalization algorithm that adversarially learns to generate data augmentations.
 Developing all software for experiments and writing paper to submit to upcoming ICML workshop on distribution shifts.

   - title: Advanced Software Tool Developer | Consultant
     company: Amazon, Project Kuiper - Research & Development